 • "Rabbi Yochanan said: 'Each of the 40 days that Moses was on Mount Sinai, God taught him entire Torah.
 And each night, Moses forgot what he had learned.
 Finally, God gave it to him as a gift.
 If so, why did God not give the Torah to him as a gift on the first day?
 In order to encourage the teachers of those who learn in a non-traditional manner.'"
 (Jerusalem Talmud)

-• "And God saw everything that He had made, and behold, it was very good."
+• "And God saw everything that God had made, and behold, it was very good."
 (Genesis 1:31)

 • "Oh God, may all created in your image recognize that they are kin, so that in one spirit and in one friendship, they may be forever united before you.”
 (Traditional Liturgy)

-• "When a person insults someone else, it is own defect that he is revealing."
-(Kedushim70a)
+• "When a person insults someone else, it their own defect that they are revealing."
+(Kedushim 70a)

 • "If there be among you a person with needs, you shall not harden your heart, but you shall surely open your hand."
 (Deuteronomy 15:7)

-• "Anyone who deprives a student of being taught Torah is as if he robs him of his father's legacy."
-(Sanhedrin91b)
+• "Anyone who deprives a student of being taught Torah is as if they robs the student of their parents' legacy."
+(Sanhedrin 91b)

 • The decency of a society is measured by how it cares for its least powerful members.
 (Etz Hayim, commentary ed. by Rabbi Harold Kushner)